elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-cognitive-psychology-contribute-to-our-understanding-of-speech-production.md

 url: /learn/psychology/questions/how-does-cognitive-psychology-contribute-to-our-understanding-of-speech-production
 score: -1.0
 related_article1:
-    id: 164393
+    id: 164403
-    title: Describe the neural pathways involved in auditory processing.
+    title: >-
+        How are Freud's theories relevant to language processing?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-neural-pathways-involved-in-auditory-processing
+    url: /learn/psychology/questions/how-are-freuds-theories-relevant-to-language-processing
 related_article2:
-    id: 164386
+    id: 164385
-    title: What role do facial expressions play in communication?
+    title: >-
+        Differentiate between syntax and grammar in the context of language processing.
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-facial-expressions-play-in-communication
+    url: /learn/psychology/questions/differentiate-between-syntax-and-grammar-in-the-context-of-language-processing
 related_article3:
-    id: 164398
+    id: 164387
-    title: Explain how information is integrated during language comprehension.
+    title: >-
+        Describe the neural basis of facial expressions and their cognitive interpretation.
     subject: Psychology
-    url: /learn/psychology/questions/explain-how-information-is-integrated-during-language-comprehension
+    url: /learn/psychology/questions/describe-the-neural-basis-of-facial-expressions-and-their-cognitive-interpretation
 related_article4:
-    id: 164388
+    id: 164404
+    title: >-
-    title: What are some common types of communication disorders, and how do they affect language processing?
+        What are the neural models of music processing, and how do they relate to cognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-types-of-communication-disorders-and-how-do-they-affect-language-processing
+    url: /learn/psychology/questions/what-are-the-neural-models-of-music-processing-and-how-do-they-relate-to-cognition
 related_article5:
-    id: 164393
+    id: 164387
+    title: >-
-    title: Describe the neural pathways involved in auditory processing.
+        Describe the neural basis of facial expressions and their cognitive interpretation.
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-neural-pathways-involved-in-auditory-processing
+    url: /learn/psychology/questions/describe-the-neural-basis-of-facial-expressions-and-their-cognitive-interpretation
 ---

 &nbsp;